Understanding Print Settings When Ordering Parts: FDM and Resin parts

 Resin 3D printing builds parts by curing liquid resin with light, resulting in incredibly high detail and smooth surfaces.
 The technology is fundamentally different from FDM, leading to different setting considerations.

-However, for parts with thick sections it is often better to hollow out the part to improve print quality and reduce material usage.
-This is a manual process and also requires adding small holes into the part to allow for airflow during printing and allow all uncured resin to be removed from the part during post processing.
+All our resins have been optimised to give the best quality parts and are printed at a 50-micron layer height.
+For resin prints, infill works differently than FDM.
+Parts with thin walls and sections are generally printed solid.
+However, for parts with thick sections, it is often better to hollow out the part to improve print quality and reduce material usage.
+This is a manual process and also requires adding small holes into the part to allow for airflow during printing and to ensure all uncured resin is removed from the part during post-processing.

 Choosing What's Right For You

+Understanding these settings empowers you to better communicate your needs to us.
 Don't worry about being an expert – that's our job!
-We deliver high quality 3D printed parts and knowing your requirements will help us do that.
+We deliver high-quality 3D printed parts, and knowing your requirements will help us do that.

 Do you have parts that you need 3D printed?
 Contact our Coventry team for a consultation or upload your model for a free quote.